gogog01-29-2021/241002-Drawing-Editor/README.md

 241120
 "If you receive it, the task will finish in 10 minutes.
 If you do not receive it, it will take 10 hours, and a new meeting will need to be scheduled."
+"Why is the work being carried out so frustratingly?"
+"Why is the task progressing so inefficiently?"
+"Why is this work so frustratingly slow?"
 # 241002-Drawing-Editor